-Elective credit hours as necessary to ensure completion of 127 credit hours including any additional credit hours necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).
+Elective credit hours as necessary to ensure completion of 127 credit hours including any additional credit hours necessary to meet the Academic Breadth requirement of the University (see Academic Regulation on Academic Breadth).

 Note: no more than 3 credit hours of continuing education courses may be used towards the BCMB major.